Edit

 3. From Programs and Features in the Control Panel, find SQL Server Management Studio 21, and uninstall it.

-If you need to install an earlier release of SQL Server Management Studio 20.x and earlier for a major version (for example, to downgrade from SSMS 20.2 to SSMS 19.3), then you must uninstall your current installation and use one of the links later in this article to reinstall the version that you prefer.
+To install an earlier release of SQL Server Management Studio 20.x or earlier for a major version (for example, to downgrade from SSMS 20.2 to SSMS 19.3), uninstall your current installation.
+Then, use one of the links later in this article to reinstall the version that you want.

 Before attempting to install a previous version of SQL Server Management Studio, refer to our support policy.
 Microsoft doesn't guarantee support outside of this policy.